-Here are a few other things that you can do at work to help you have a healthy pregnancy:
+Here are a few other things that will help you have a healthy pregnancy at work:

-- \ Bring your own lunch or make healthier choices at work.
+- Bring your own lunch or make healthier choices at work.

-- \ Keep healthy snacks handy.
+- Keep healthy snacks handy.

-- \ Avoid drinks with caffeine such as coffee or tea.
+- ► Avoid drinks with caffeine such as coffee or tea.

-- & Go to the bathroom often.
+- Go to the bathroom often.

+- Avoid the smoking areas of your workplace.

-- \ Take a walk on your breaks.
+- Take a walk on your breaks.

-- \ Rest and relax when you can.
+- ► Rest and relax when you can.